-The following work might be emotionally challenging since it portrays and discusses systemic racism, white privilege and slavery.
+The following work might be emotionally challenging since it portrays and discusses systemic racism, white privilege and enslavement.
 Please consider your well-being when engaging with it.

 CASA DE FAMíLIA (Family Home)

 Through the trajectory of a bottle that traveled among my family’s belongings I trace the itinerary of our migration during several relocations along the axis of the Atlantic Ocean.
-After almost 40 years in Brazil, this bottle would absurdly return to the US coast once again, as shown on shipping documents.
+After almost 40 years in Brazil, this bottle would absurdly return to the US coast once again, as shown on the shipping documents listing our family belongings in 2012.

 My mother's handwritten list of our family's belongings shipped to the United States in 2012.